 The Greater Lincolnshire LEP is focusing our resources on supporting our business community and stakeholders in response to the Covid-19 pandemic.
 Therefore some strategy development, work streams, projects, events, meetings, and other areas of our core functions may be on pause whilst we support the emergency response and shape recovery plans

 The purpose of the Committee is to shape and influence employment and skills support to meet the needs of employers and communities in Greater Lincolnshire.

-The Greater Lincolnshire Employment and Skills Board was formed out of the Lincolnshire & Rutland Employment and Skills Board that was established in 2009 with the aim of boosting economic development through improving skills in the local workforce.
-Following the introduction of the Greater Lincolnshire LEP in December 2010 it was agreed that the Employment and Skills Board would continue to lead on the skills agenda, providing expertise and advice to the LEP where needed.
+The Greater Lincolnshire Employment and Skills Committee was formed out of the Lincolnshire & Rutland Employment and Skills Board that was established in 2009 with the aim of boosting economic development through improving skills in the local workforce.
+Following the introduction of the Greater Lincolnshire LEP in December 2010 it was agreed that the Employment and Skills Committee would continue to lead on the skills agenda, providing expertise and advice to the LEP where needed.
 Our Chairman is a LEP Director.

 Millions of pounds are invested in learning and skills through national funding and by national agencies.
 There has been no local control of funding since 2008.
-The Employment and Skills Board aims to provide the local ‘knowledge link’ and employer voice, to influence nationally designed schemes.
+The Employment and Skills Committee aims to provide the local ‘knowledge link’ and employer voice, to influence nationally designed schemes.